Khmer People's National Liberation Armed Forces: Equipment

-The Vietnamese offensive of 1984-85
+Vietnamese offensive (1984–85)

 Two developments in the mid-1980s greatly diminished KPNLAF capabilities as a fighting force.
 The first of these was the Vietnamese dry season offensive of November 1984 to March 1985, which weakened the KPNLAF's numbers and forced them to abandon several fortified border encampments (such as Nong Samet and Nong Chan) on the Thai-Cambodian border.
 The other insurgent forces, the Khmer Rouge and the Armée Nationale Sihanoukiste, were also affected by this offensive, which reduced the number of camps on the border from 21 to 11.
 The Government of Thailand and the international community viewed the quartering of KPNLAF troops in civilian camps as a recipe for disaster, and United Nations Border Relief Operation, the UN agency responsible for security on the border, relocated the camps inside Thailand with troops in separate camps from refugees.

 The second development, equally harmful to the KPNLAF cause, was the dispute that broke out among the top leaders.
 Following the loss of the border camps, contemporary reports noted that "open revolt" had broken out among guerrilla commanders over the "dictatorial ways" of Son Sann, who had continued as president of the KPNLF, and his "interference in military matters."
 The crisis resulted in the virtual paralysis of the KPNLAF until leadership issues were resolved in late 1986.